brendanartley/Analytics-Report-Generator/README.md

 `python data_gathering/api_functions.py`

-Note: Try and do this step outside of game times (when server has low traffic) as this will take roughly 15-20 mins and will be taxing if other users are using the API
+Note: Try and do this step outside of game times (when the server has low traffic) as this will take roughly 15-20 mins and will be taxing if other users are using the API

 3. Convert JSON to Parquet